 Over the years, between our personal experience with paying off the car loan and discussing with other couples about becoming debt free, I've found that there is an effective way for the two of you to reach your goals.
-It comes down to:

-Know How Deep Your Debt Is
+- Know How Deep Your Debt Is

-Review Debt Methods as a Couple
+- Review Debt Methods as a Couple

-Choose the Method that is Easiest to Keep
+- Choose the Method that is Easiest to Keep

-Build Up Your Debt Payments
+- Build Up Your Debt Payments

-Make It Automatic
+- Make It Automatic

 The problem for some couples is that over the years they've accumulated quite a bit and it's hard to get it organized.

 Looking at the Numbers Objectively

 That means you two will have to look at all of your income and expenses for the past month (or longer if you have the data).

 Free Tools to Automatically Get Your Numbers

-However, there is a way to streamline the process so they two of you can get an accurate snapshot and have a easy and quick way to track your progress.
+However, there is a way to streamline the process so they two of you can get an accurate snapshot and have an easy and quick way to track your progress – use an app.

-Personal Capital: This is now my favorite money management site to use on tracking our finances.
+- Personal Capital: This is now my favorite money management site to use on tracking our finances.
 You can also get a free portfolio check-up to make sure your investments are aligned with your personal goals.

-Mint: We've use them for years as we tracked our net worth.
+- Mint: We've use them for years as we tracked our net worth.
 With a few clicks you can check month to month compare them against each other.
 You can also drill down to get to the individual transaction.

-Finovera: The company is hoping to take money management a step further – giving users not only the ability to see their budget, but also manage their bills AND store their financial documents in one place.
+- Finovera: The company is hoping to take money management a step further – giving users not only the ability to see their budget, but also manage their bills AND store their financial documents in one place.
 After you link your bills into Finovera, it pulls 12 months of history and tracks averages.
 That gives you a snapshot of where you are with your monthly expenses.

-Another big advantage of using the tools I've mention is how you've now created a system where you two can be kept in the financial loop without tracking every cent manually.
-It’s very handy for monthly reviews.
+Another big advantage of using the tools I've mentioned is how you've now created a system where you two can be kept in the financial loop without tracking every cent manually.

 Blame Free Zone